ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-homepage/README.md

 ## Update server starter code

-In addition to updating the homepage, let's tidy up the server code in `server.js` by removing any unnecessary routes.
-For instance, the `VIP lounge` link is no longer needed for Skyrockit and can be removed for a cleaner setup:
+In addition to updating the homepage, let's tidy up the server code in `server.js` by removing the route for the **VIP lounge**:

 ```js
 // server.js